farirpgs/fari-app/lib/srds/fate-core.md

 Here are some stunts that create rules exceptions:

-{example}

-Ritualist.
+- Ritualist.
 Use Lore in place of another skill during a challenge, allowing you to use Lore twice in the same challenge.
-Hogtie.
+- Hogtie.
 When you use Crafts to create a Hogtied (or similar) advantage on someone, you can always actively oppose any overcome rolls to escape the hogtie (also using Crafts), even if you’re not there.
 (Normally, if you weren’t there, the escaping character would roll against passive opposition, making it a lot easier to escape.)
-Riposte.
+- Riposte.
 If you succeed with style on a Fight defense, you can choose to inflict a 2-shift hit rather than take a boost.

-Balancing Stunt Utility
+#### Balancing Stunt Utility

 If you look at most of the example stunts, you’ll notice that the circumstances under which you can use them are pretty narrow compared to the base skills they modify.
 That’s the sweet spot you want to shoot for with your own stunts—you want them to be limited enough in scope that it feels special when you use them, but not so narrow that you never see them come up after you take them.

 If the stunt effectively takes over all of the skill’s base actions, it’s not limited enough.
 You don’t want a stunt replacing the skill it modifies.